fallow64/subgen/README.md

 # subgen.py

-A very simple Python script to transcribe audio/video files into a .srt file.
+A very simple Python CLI utility to transcribe audio/video files into a .srt file.

-There are no CLI args.
-Instead, you are encouraged to directly modify the script yourself.

 ## Requirements

 - `torch` (package)
-    - Note: `torch` is only used for checking CUDA availability, and is only used within the first few lines of `subgen.py`.
-Feel free to remove and manually change the options.
+    - Note: only for automatic detection of CUDA.
+If CLI args are specified, torch is not imported.
 - `ffmpeg` (system)
 - `whisperx` (system)
     - Note: this does not use the python package, but instead it's CLI.
     - Install via `pip install whisperx`, and ensure that it's added to your system PATH.

+## Notes

+On AMD GPUs, transcribing via the GPU (i.e. using ROCm) is very *very* shakey.
+Unless you know exactly what you're doing, I would advice just setting the device to c